greenerservices/greenerservices.github.io/app/principles/actions/9c-create-an-efficient-testing-approach.md

   parent:  9.
 Develop and test for efficiency
 ---

+Software testing is the process of evaluating an application to check if it meets the requirements and functions as intended.

-Design an approach to testing that is as efficienyt as possible.
+Design an approach to testing that is as efficient as possible.

 ### Likely Lead Roles

-QA & Testing, Developer
+QA & Testing, developer

 * * *